Helper Methods

 will be unable to convert it to a relative URL.

-Instead of providing the output URL for link_to
+Instead of providing the output URL for link_to, provide either the source

-attribute or simply pass the resource
+path via Resource/BlogArticle path attribute or simply pass the resource

-itself as the URL argument for link_to
+itself as the URL argument for link_to.
+Both will have link_to produce

 relative URLs: